 They are taking some getting used to as they are a bit firmer than the Adidas Boost and Vaporfly (and my favourite Arahi Hoka’s) but they do feel like they have a quick bounce back (and help speed up leg turnover – or maybe that’s just in my head!).

 My only real gripe…WHITE?!!
-I managed to flick mud on these beauties during their first outing.
+In fact, I managed to flick mud on these beauties during their first outing.

 Your Questions Answered: